ec-europa/toolkit/docs/guide/configuring-project.rst

 Toolkit configuration
 ^^^^^^^^^^^^^^^^^^^^^

-Toolkit uses the `consolidation/annotated-command`_ and `Robo`_, make sure to read the documentation.
+Toolkit uses the `consolidation/annotated-command <https://github.com/consolidation/annotated-command>`_ and
+`Robo <https://robo.li/>`_, make sure to read the documentation.

 The configurations are split into multiple files under the ``config`` directory and they are loaded in the following order: